 <form id=”kc-form-auth” class=”dialog-form” action=”https://perfmatrix-public-gateway.com/auth/realms/be55d902-3d75-49b1-b703-322196853ef0/login-actions/authenticate?code=meet9xwRFX4noYrnYFuVRw1xDHOA0_xQOkG5GUyeZzo.d7b90fdf-24d5-4986-a7f0-5be4a3e9f5b8&execution=371997f4-6c0d-4b98-88ec-d74b27af9e86″ method=”post”>

-To extract these values I will apply following regular expression:
+To extract these values I will apply the following regular expression:

 The output will be:

-The first parameter “secureID_1” shows all the dynamic values appeared at first occurance.
+The first parameter “secureID_1” shows all the dynamic values that appeared at the first occurrence.
 You may not differentiate between extracted values from this parameter because there is no separation between them.

-The forth parameter “secureID_1_g1” represents the extracted dynamic value of code field which appeared at first place in the response.
+The fourth parameter “secureID_1_g1” represents the extracted dynamic value of the code field which appeared in first place in the response.

-The fifth parameter “secureID_1_g2” represents the extracted dynamic value of execution field which appeared at first place in the response.
+The fifth parameter “secureID_1_g2” represents the extracted dynamic value of the execution field which appeared in first place in the response.

-It is pretty straight forward and easy way to capture the dynamic value and pass in the next requests in the script.
-By the way Regular Expression Extractor is a soul of Apache JMeter and frequently asked in the performance testing interviews.
+It is a pretty straightforward and easy way to capture the dynamic value and pass in the next requests in the script.
+By the way, Regular Expression Extractor is a soul of Apache JMeter and is frequently asked in performance testing interviews.